Nebra sky disc: Connections with Greece

 A depiction of a sun and crescent moon similar to the Nebra disc appears on a gold signet ring from Mycenae in Greece, dating from the fifteenth century BC.
 Beneath the sun and moon is a seated female figure holding three opium poppies in her hand, identified as a goddess of nature and fertility, possibly the Minoan poppy goddess, or an early form of the goddess Demeter.
-The gold arcs on the Nebra disc also bear a resemblance to the Minoan double-axe or labrys, which is centrally depicted on the gold signet ring and considered to be the main symbol of the Minoan goddess, as well as a symbol of Demeter.
+The gold arcs on the Nebra disc bear a resemblance to the Minoan double-axe or labrys, which is centrally depicted on the gold signet ring and considered to be the main symbol of the Minoan goddess, as well as a symbol of Demeter.

 According to the archaeologist Kristian Kristiansen, imagery similar to that found on Mycenaean signet rings appears in Nordic Bronze Age petroglyphs from the Kivik King's Grave in Sweden, dating from the 16th to 15th centuries BC, whilst Baltic amber has been found in the elite shaft graves at Mycenae, attesting to connections between both regions.
 Baltic amber probably reached Greece via the Únětice culture.
 Opium poppy has also been found in settlements of the Únětice culture where it may have been used in cult rituals.

+Some researchers have suggested that the Nebra disc was buried after 1600 BC in response to the volcanic eruption on the Minoan island of Thera (Santorini), which devastated the island and created an ash cloud reaching as far as central Europe.
+This may have darkened the sky for 20 to 25 years, rendering the Nebra disc useless.